Remarks on eigenspectra of isolated singularities: Introduction

 \section{Introduction}

 Recent work of the third author and R.~Laza on the Hodge theory of degenerations \cite{KL1,KL2} re-examined the mixed Hodge theory of the Clemens-Schmid and vanishing-cycle sequences, with an emphasis on applications to limits of period maps and compactifications of moduli.
 When a degenerating family of varieties has a finite group $G$ acting on its fibers, these become exact sequences in the category of mixed Hodge structures with $G\times\mu_k$-action, where $k$ is the order of $T_{\mathrm{ss}}$ (the semisimple part of monodromy).
-These kinds of situations often show up in generalized Prym or cyclic-cover constructions; for instance, instead of using the period map attached to a family of varieties, one may want to use the ``exotic'' period map arising from a cyclic cover branched along the family.
+These kinds of situations often show up in generalized Prym or cyclic-cover constructions; for instance, instead of using the period map attached to a family of varieties, one may want to use the ``exotic'' period map arising from a cyclic cover branched along the family (e.g.~\cite{ACT1,ACT2,CJL,DM,DK}).

-In this note we explain how to encode the contributions of isolated singularities with $G$-action to the vanishing cohomology in terms of \emph{$G$-spectra}.
+In this note we explain how to encode the contributions of isolated singularities with $G$-action to the vanishing cohomology in terms of \emph{$G$-spectra} (Defn.~\ref{A11}).
 These are formal sums (with positive integer coefficients) of triples in $\mathbb{Z} \times \mathbb{Q} \times \mathfrak{R}$, where $\mathfrak{R}$ is the set of irreducible representations of $G$.
-The term \emph{eigenspectrum} refers to the specific case of a cyclic group $\langle g\rangle$ with fixed generator.
+The term \emph{eigenspectrum} (Defn.~\ref{A12}) refers to the specific case of a cyclic group $\langle g\rangle$ with fixed generator.
+(At the end of \S\ref{S3} and in most of \S\ref{S5} a larger group $\mathcal{G}$ nontrivially permutes the singularities; $G$ always denotes a subgroup stabilizing them.)

 In \S\ref{S1} this formalism emerges naturally from the general setting of a proper morphism of 1-parameter degenerations over a disk, by specializing the morphism to an automorphism $g\in \mathrm{Aut}(\X/\Delta)$ fixing a singularity $x\in X_0$.
 The eigenspectrum $\sigma_{f,x}^g$ simply records the dimensions of simultaneous eigenspaces of $g^*$ and $T_{\mathrm{ss}}$ in the $(p,q)$-subspaces of $V_x$ (Defn.~\ref{A12}).
 We give a general computation in \S\ref{S2} of $\sigma_{f,x}^g$ in the case of a quasi-homogeneous singularity, in terms of a monomial basis for the associated Jacobian ring (Cor.~\ref{B7}).